DavidSRoy/sociable/reports/report5.md

 # Status Report 5: `05/11/2022`

 ## Team Status
+We just completed our beta release, which integrates the Messaging API with the frontend, and allows a user to send and receive messages.
 Following the beta release, we will improve upon our messaging story and begin working on status posting.
 We have completed setting up the TestFlight integration.

 ## Sub-team Status